Mreigel/ecommerce-demo/README.md

 # Ecommerce-Demo
-Full-Stack Web App with Docker Support | Built with Flask
+Full-Stack Web App with Docker Support | Built with Flask | Live on AWS

 ## 📌 About
 This is a full-stack web application designed as a professional portfolio and demo site for a web development team.
 It features custom routes, user authentication, resume uploads, and a database-driven project showcase — all built with Python (Flask) and now fully containerized using Docker.